History of Suresnes: Transport development

 In 1836, plans were announced for the construction of a railroad line that would cross Suresnes at mid-slope from north to south, symbolically separating the village from the high hills.
-The route would also encroach on cultivated land, making it difficult for winegrowers on both sides to get around.
+The route would also encroach on cultivated land, making it difficult for winegrowers on both sides to access their vineyards.
 Following tough negotiations, a financial agreement was reached to compensate the landowners.
 Of the fifteen footpaths that existed at this location, only five remain, profoundly altering the centuries-old habits of pedestrian traffic.
 The cultivation of cereals and vines began to give way to market gardening, which was more lucrative for the farmers.
-The first train was launched on August 2, 1839, running every hour and a half from 7:30 a.m. to 12:30 a.m..
+The first train was launched on August 2, 1839, running every 1.5 hours from 7:30 a.m. to 12:30 a.m..
 In 1855, it took 35 minutes from Suresnes station to Saint-Lazare station, and 25 minutes in 1866, for a fare of 60 centimes in first class and 40 in second.
 The line was electrified in 1928, reducing journey time to 18 minutes.
 In the end, the line helped to open up and develop Suresnes, as the number of industries grew, transporting workers and wine merchants, even though most of the population remained rural.
 Suresnes evolved from a simple village to a large town.

 View from the hills of Suresnes, at the level of the railway line, offering a vast panorama of Paris to travelers of this new means of transport.

 Early travelers were enthusiastic about the view from Suresnes.
-One of them commented: “The view continues to be as admirable as the one we tried to describe above, and is certainly one of the most beautiful in the Paris area.
-Turning your back on the calvary, you can see the Seine from the Neuilly Bridge to the Saint-Cloud Bridge, a length of more than two leagues.
-On the other bank, the Bois de Boulogne unfurls like a rich carpet of greenery, revealing behind it Paris, which you can see at a glance, and whose monuments can be distinguished, from the Arc de Triomphe, which rises like a giant of glory on the left, to the dome of the Invalides, which ends on the right.”
+One of them commented: "The view continues to be as admirable as the one we tried to describe above, and is certainly one of the most beautiful in the Paris area.
+Turning your back on the Calvary, you can see the Seine from the Neuilly Bridge to the Saint-Cloud Bridge, a length of more than two leagues.
+On the other bank, the Bois de Boulogne unfurls like a rich carpet of greenery, revealing behind it Paris, which you can see at a glance, and whose monuments can be distinguished, from the Arc de Triomphe, which rises like a giant of glory on the left, to the dome of the Invalides, which ends on the right".